-Basic net loss attributable to common stockholders per share of common stock excludes the effect of dilution and is computed by dividing net loss increased by the accrual of dividends on outstanding shares of our Series B 10% Convertible Preferred Stock (Series B Preferred) prior to its conversion during Fiscal 2022, by the weighted-average number of shares of common stock outstanding for the period.
+Basic net loss attributable to common stockholders per share of common stock excludes the effect of dilution and is generally computed by dividing net loss by the weighted-average number of shares of common stock outstanding for the period.
 Diluted net loss attributable to common stockholders per share of common stock reflects the potential dilution that could occur if securities or other contracts to issue shares of common stock were exercised or converted into shares of common stock.

 As a result of our net loss for both periods presented, potentially dilutive securities were excluded from the computation of diluted net loss per share, as their effect would be antidilutive.
-Potentially dilutive securities excluded in determining diluted net loss attributable to common stockholders per common share are as follows:
+Potentially dilutive securities excluded in determining diluted net loss per share at June 30, 2023 and 2022 are as follows: